dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 ### Reference the public model

 You're now set to add a model that explores how payment types vary throughout a customer's journey.
-This will help determine whether coupon gift cards decrease with repeat purchases, as our marketing team anticipates, or remains consistent.
+This helps determine whether coupon gift cards decrease with repeat purchases, as our marketing team anticipates, or remains consistent.

 1. To reference the model, use the following logic to ascertain this: